linker3000/shukran/README.md

 Follow the online FT232H examples to connect the correct pins from the Shukran to the target circuit.
 The pinouts given below are *typical* but some programs may use different ones.

+### User LEDs

+The user LEDs are for monitoring the state of I/O pins.
+Connect a jumper wire from the top header pin on H3 or H4 below an LED to the required I/O pin and the second H3/H4 header pin is now also connected to the I/O pin.
+The LEDs are connected via a resistor to VBUS (5V) and so they will light up when the I/O line is pulled to ground because the FT232H ports are open drain.

+## User pullups

+There are two unassigned pullup resistors for use as you wish connect a jumper wire from either pin of H5 or H6 to the required I/O line and the second pin on the header is now also connected to the I/O pin.

+NB: The jumper position H9 determines whether the pullup resistors are connected to 5V (jumper on top two pins) or 3.3V (bottom two pins).

 ### I2C

 In I2C mode, the following pins/connections should be used: